 Put-in-Bay History After the War Of 1812

 Aschell (Shell) Johnson lived on Put-in-Bay for three years after the War of 1812.
 Henry and Sally Hyde were the next settlers to arrive in 1818.
-The Hydes brought 500 head of sheep to the island.
+The Hydes brought 500 heads of sheep to the island.
 A.P.
-Edwards brought laborers and began to develop Put-in-Bay, A dock was constructed along the waterfront by John Pierpoint.
-It was known as the West Dock
+Edwards brought laborers and began to develop Put-in-Bay.
+A dock was constructed along the waterfront by John Pierpoint.
+It was known as the West Dock.

 Put-in-Bay History Founder Jose De Rivera

 South Bass Board of Education received a quarter acre of land for a dollar, the cheapest in Put-in-Bay history.
-The park downtown is named de Rivera Park in his honor, and trust is responsible for the park and other lands still today.
+In his honor, the park downtown is named de Rivera Park, and the trust is responsible for the park and other lands still today.
 The annual Put-in-Bay founders day event honors his memory each year.
 Recently, a tree carving was unveiled in De Rivera’s honor.